GreyHak/sat_sav_parse/README.md

 ## sav_to_resave.py

 `sav_to_resave.py` will create a save file based on the data producted by `sav_parse.py` or a manipulated varient of that data.
+The interface is `sav_to_resave.saveFile(saveFileInfo, headhex, grids, levels, extraObjectReferenceList, outFilename)` where the first five parameters are the variables that `sav_parse.readSaveFileInfo` returns.

 ## sav_cli.py